 Whether you are an injured worker or a member of the general public, it is imperative that you seek legal guidance in a timely fashion after the train accident occurs.
 Doing so will provide you with the best chances of getting justice.

-The Kansas City train accident attorneys at Peterson & Associates, P.C., can meet with you for a free case evaluation at your earliest convenience to get started.
+The Kansas City train and railroad accident attorneys at Peterson & Associates, P.C., can meet with you for a free case evaluation at your earliest convenience to get started.

 Federal Employee Liability Act (FELA)